Outcome Indicator Framework

 Latest annual update

-In this dashboard we update trends for 44 of the indicators reported in 2023, reflecting the most recent available data.
+In this dashboard we update trends for 47 of the indicators reported in 2024, reflecting the most recent available data.
 Wherever appropriate, when indicators are updated the entire time series is updated to reflect methodological refinements and this can sometimes result in changes to the historic data reported in previous iterations of the dashboard.
-Of the indicators reported in 2023, 12 have not been updated as no new data were available for inclusion in the 2024 dashboard at the time of analysis.
-This year’s update also includes data for 9 additional indicators newly reported in 2024:
+Of the indicators reported in 2024, 19 have not been updated as no new data or analysis were available for inclusion in the 2025 dashboard at the time of evaluation.

 - C6: Diverse seas: status of threatened and declining features